hpcc-systems/Solutions-ECL-Demos/README.md

 	* All code included here assumes that you have added this Training-Samples directory to your compiler's ECL Folders list (Preferences -> Compiler)
 	* Be sure to set the target of your jobs to "thor"

+### A Note About Data Profiling

+Many training samples include a step for data profiling.
+In important part of working with new data is finding out what is really there.
+You may have been given a schema along with some data, but that often doesn't tell you how sparsely populated a given field may be, if there are incorrect values in some fields (e.g. a typeID field that should have only three possible values actually has four, or two), or even if there is suspected garbage (this crops up a lot when dealing with data passed as text files).
+Knowing the "shape" of the data you're working with can influence your choice of analytic algorithms, challenge assumptions regarding usability of the data, and provide hints for data handling optimizations.

+After you have an IDE installed, you should install a data profiler.
+The profiler used in these samples can be found within [ECL DataPatterns](https://github.com/dcamper/DataPatterns).
+Installation instructions are included in the README within that repo.
+(Note:  If you do not install DataPatterns as a bundle, you should copy the repo into this Training-Samples directory on your local system.
+That will place it in the correct location for the code included here to find it.)

 ### [Taxi Data](Taxi)